project-owner/Peppy.doc/Home.md

 [[https://github.com/project-owner/Peppy.doc/blob/master/images/peppy.png|alt=Peppy]]
 </p>
 ### What is Peppy?
+**Peppy** is the name of the audio player which contains three ingredients: Hardware, Software and Woodware.
+Why Peppy?
+This is the first word which came to my mind when I tried to find out any word which would contain three **P** characters for **P**ython **P**ygame **P**layer.
+That reflects the fact that the software component was written in Python language using Pygame library.

+Here are the key features of the Hardware component:
+* It is based on popular single-board computer Raspberry Pi 2.
+This is the "heart" of the hardware component.
+* For high quality audio it's using integrated DAC-Amplifier module HiFiBerry Amp+.
+This is the "voice".
+* There are six "senses" which can be used to control the hardware:
+    * Mouse
+    * Keyboard

-Peppy is the name of the application which was written in **P**ython language using **P**ygame library for **P**laying audio files and streams.
+was written in **P**ython language using **P**ygame library for **P**laying audio files and streams.
 It provides Graphical User Interface for audio players running in a headless mode.
 Pygame library provides audio playback functionality but its capabilities are pretty limited that's why Peppy doesn't play audio files/streams itself.
 Instead Peppy relies on functionality of existing popular audio players.
 Currently Peppy supports only 'mpd' audio player but it was designed in such a way that adding new player(s) should be pretty easy.

 Currently Peppy has only Internet Radio functionality.
 In the future releases support for playing audio files and streams will be implemented.